mobily-enterprises/lit-mwc/README.md

 * `nn-` elements work _exactly_ like native elements (input, select, etc.)
 * `en-` elements work like `nn` elements, but with enhancements (forms, advanced range, etc.)
-* `ee-` elements are elements that do not resemble native ones (header, navbar, fab)
+* `ee-` elements are elements that do not resemble native ones (autocomplete, header, navbar, fab)

 ## Web designers

-Web designers can use these elements by simply replacing the native ones.
+* Use the `nn-` elements by simply replacing the corresponding native ones.
+* Use enhanced elements to load data from a remote server, code autocomplete, and more
+* Theme elements using custom CSS properties or custom stylesheets

+## Web developers

+* Use [lit-element]()'s and web component's full potential
+* Create custom themes or derivative elements easily
+* Enjoy the fully literate source code
+* Use these elements in your web application or single page application